-Macdonald’s desire to see the gospel reach the unreached has led him to plant five churches in the villages surrounding Chisopi, and each of them is enjoying growing numbers of Yao believers through evangelistic efforts; however, a new passion has sent Macdonald on a journey into God’s Word like never before.
+Macdonald’s desire to see the gospel reach the unreached has led him to plant five churches; however a new passion has sent Macdonald on a journey into God’s Word like never before.

 “Churches in Malawi are making Christians; they’re not making disciples,” he says.
 “They don’t equip them to help other people.
 They’re just Sunday Christians, but they don’t testify to other people.”

 In an effort to help his congregations grow in their faith, Macdonald is offering theological training through Veritas, a programme designed to enrich students’ understanding of Scripture through contextual exegesis, hermeneutics and homiletics.
 Through his teaching, Malawian pastors and church members are gaining a level of discipleship that goes beyond what most Africans have the opportunity to experience.

 “Everyone reads the Bible, but very few know how to read it,” Macdonald says of his fellow Malawians and Africans in general.
 “I teach people to read the Bible in context, to know the whole book of the Bible.”

 Even Macdonald himself was not familiar with the terms of Veritas training until he took the class—and as he is finishing training, he finds himself energised to share what he knows with others.